QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 Here no routing is required, only filtering.
 Proceed in the same way as above but store the filtering rule in the `/rw/config/rc.local` script.
-For the following example, we assume that the IP adress of sys-firewall is 10.137.1.z.
+For the following example, we assume that the target VM running the web server has the IP address 10.137.0.xx

 ```
-sudo name /rw/config/rc.local
+sudo nano /rw/config/rc.local
 ```

 ~~~